Advice for Applicants

 By Scott Kofmehl, Pickering Fellow

-- Start writing early Starting looking at scholarship application as soon as they are available.
-Familiarize yourself with the application and start brainstorming ideas.
+- Start writing early.
+Start looking at scholarship applications as soon as they are available.
+Familiarize yourself with the application, and start brainstorming ideas.
 I revised one scholarship essay over 20 times.
-Others, I only needed 3 or 4 revisions, but that is after much practice.
+For others, I only needed 3 or 4 revisions, but that is after much practice.

 - Schedule time for the application process If possible, reduce your course load for the semester in which you will be applying for scholarships and fellowships.
 Seniors especially, realize that you will have so many people and activities competing for your time.
 Schedule time in your calendar to work on these applications.
 If you are applying for one or two scholarships, the time commitment could be equal to a three-credit course.